IgniteUI/indigo-design-docfx/en/components/progress.md

 ## Shape and Type

-The Progress supports two layout types to fit the variety of use cases and layout requirements: a Circular Bar and a Linear Bar.
-Each of these two types has an Indeterminate type.
+The Progress supports two layout shapes to fit the variety of use cases and layout requirements: a Circular Bar and a Linear Bar.
+Each of these layouts comes with an additional selection of the type of progression: Determinate and Indeterminate.

 <img class="responsive-img" src="../images/progress_circular.png" srcset="../images/progress_circular@2x.png 2x" />
 <img class="responsive-img" src="../images/progress_linear.png" srcset="../images/progress_linear@2x.png 2x" />